-Each year, a particular theme is covered – this year we are learning about living a moral life according to the teachings of Christ and his Church.
+Each year, a particular theme is covered – during the 2022-2023 program we are learning about Prayer and Sacraments.
 We try to make all the learning practical for living rather than simply academic.

 The majority of parents favored a continuation of virtual learning so our classes this year will again be held over Zoom.

 Once a month we will meet as follows:

 - 5th-8th graders, high school students preparing for Confirmation, and parents of ALL AGE children will attend a Zoom session where they will view the “Altaration” series on the Mass and portions of the “Chosen” series.
 Both series are published by Ascension Press.

 - Following the video, we’ll be joined by the 1st-4th graders for a breakout session to process the information.